How many hours every week do you spend on email?

 - Consider setting up an email auto response that lets your contacts know when you’ll respond to their email.

 - Never send or respond to emails during off hours (like evenings and weekends).
 This gives the impression of 24/7 availability.
-Instead, you can schedule your email to go out in the morning using a tool like Boomerang or Right Inbox.
+Instead, you can schedule your email to go out in the morning.

 Customers will appreciate your professionalism and straightforwardness, and will soon grow used to your new response times.